akshit5565/AttendanceMarkingProject-ComputerVision/README.md

 <h3>Features</h3>

 -<b>Live Face Recognition</b>: Utilizes your webcam to capture and recognize faces in real-time.

--Automated Attendance: Automatically logs the recognized faces and marks attendance in a CSV file.
+-<b>Automated Attendance</b>: Automatically logs the recognized faces and marks attendance in a CSV file.

--User-Friendly Interface: Simple and intuitive interface for ease of use.
+-<b>User-Friendly Interface</b>: Simple and intuitive interface for ease of use.

--High Accuracy: Implements advanced face recognition algorithms to ensure high accuracy.
+-<b>High Accuracy</b>: Implements advanced face recognition algorithms to ensure high accuracy.